Kissimmee

 Beyond single-family homes, Kissimmee also has a good number of condos and townhomes for interested homebuyers.
 Architectural style and construction dates range, and as a result, there is a mixture of traditional and contemporary properties.
 There are a number of modern townhomes and small condo developments, which are a great opportunity for investors or first-time homeowners.
 Amenities for these homes can include pools, fitness centers, playgrounds and tennis courts, and most importantly, great locations.

 Some of the most desirable homes in Kissimmee are located on the water.
 The city has a number of natural lakes and small bodies of water that homes often back onto—some of which are planned and/or gated communities.
+Waterfront real estate in Kissimmee is desirable for its added privacy and gorgeous, scenic views.
 The luxury homes for sale in Kissimmee are typically located on the west side and do also include some new developments and neighborhoods.

 Kissimmee Highlights & Amenities